alexrozanski/PXSourceList/README.markdown

 For view-based table support, new delegate and data source methods have been added to bring PXSourceList on-par with `NSOutlineView`’s API, and a generic badge view and `NSTableCellView` subclass have been implemented to allow easy setup of `NSTableCellView`s with PXSourceList.

-Additionally, a generic `PXSourceListItem` class has been implemented to easily build data source model data without having to roll your own.
-A new internal implementation fixes problems in prior versions of PXSourceList where some source list delegate and data source methods weren’t being called.
+Additionally, a generic `PXSourceListItem` class has been implemented for building a data source model without having to roll your own class.
+A new internal implementation of PXSourceList fixes problems in prior versions where some source list delegate and data source methods weren’t being called.

-Take a look at the [Release Notes](ReleaseNotes.md) for details as well as API changes in version 2.
+Take a look at the [Release Notes](ReleaseNotes.md) for a comprehensive list of changes as well as API changes in version 2.

 ## Delegate and Data Source Objects
 Like `NSOutlineView`, `PXSourceList` objects obtain their content and other information from their *data source* and *delegate* objects using methods defined in the `PXSourceListDataSource` and `PXSourceListDelegate` protocols respectively.